eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 I technically could have created a Layout component as a dedicated component for keeping common structure and achieved having the navigation bar rendered consistenly on every page as I would have using _app.js but I didn't want to add another layer since this is a small app.

+Here's the breakdown of what was created in the code for the Navbar component above:
+- We first have the import statements for everything we need such as
+  - The Link component provided by the next/link module
+    - Used to enable client-side navigation between pages in a Next.js application without triggering full-page reloads
+  - The useState hook from the React library
+    - Used to allow our functional component to have the following states
+      - A boolean which will be used for displaying and hiding the mobile navigation menu and updated when a user clicks the mobile menu button
+      - A string which will be used for the background color of the navigation bar when the user scrolls
+      - A string which will be used for the text color of the navigation bar when the user scrolls
+  - The useEffect hook from the React library
+    - Used to handle side effects that are triggered from an external system
+      - The side effect are the updates to the background color and text color of the navigation bar
+      - The external system that triggers the side effects is the scroll event from the browser environment
+  - The menu icon (AiOutlineMenu) from the AntDesign icon set from the react-icons library
+    - Used as the button for displaying the mobile navigation menu
+  - The close icon (AiOutlineClose) from the AntDesign icon set from the react-icons library
+    - Used as the button for hiding the mobile navigation menu
+- Then we have the functional component which includes
+  - The state variables and their corresponding state updater functions
+    - nav and setNav
+      - Used for displaying and hiding the mobile navigation menu
+    - color and setColor
+      - Used for the background of the navigation bar
+    - textColor and setTextColor
+      - Used for the text color of the navigation bar
+  - The event handlers used to update the state variables in response to user actions
+    - handleNav
+      - Used to display and hide the mobile navigation menu when the user clicks the menu button or the close menu button
+    - useEffect
+      - Used for handling the background color and text color of the navigation bar when a user scrolls on the browser's window
+  - The return statement with JSX which defines the structure and appearance of the component in the user interface which in nutshell includes
+    - A div that sets up the navigation bar
+      - An inner div that sets up the contents of the navigation bar
+        - A logo
+        - An unordered list of navigation links
+        - A button for opening and closing the mobile menu
+        - A mobile menu

 \
 \
 \